Bitcoin-ABC/bitcoin-abc/depends/README.md

     DEBUG: disable some optimizations and enable more runtime checking
     HOST_ID_SALT: Optional salt to use when generating host package ids
     BUILD_ID_SALT: Optional salt to use when generating build package ids
+    JOBS: Number of jobs to use for each package build

 If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to bitcoin's configure.
 In this case, `--disable-wallet`.